-Here you will find information on the amateur radio capabilities used for emergency communications in the county!
+Here you will find information on the amateur radio capabilities used for emergency communications and more in Benton County, MO!

-Benton County owns a repeater which is maintained by our office.
+Benton County, MO owns an amateur radio repeater which is maintained by our office.
 It is open to all regular amateur radio use on a daily basis.

 During emergencies, the repeater is called into service to provide redundant communications in case primary forms of communications are overwhelmed, inoperable, or inaccessible.
 The Benton County, MO Amateur Radio Emergency Service (BC ARES) assists the county by providing amateur radio operators who are trained and willing to use the resources and their abilities to assist the county during those times.
-The BC ARES has a weekly net every Sunday night at 7 PM on the repeater to test the equipment, range of the repeater, and work with the individuals willing to provide their services.
+The BC ARES has a weekly net every Sunday night at 7 PM local time on the repeater to test the equipment, range of the repeater, and work with the individuals and volunteers willing to provide their services to our great county!

 We would like to thank James Adkins (KBØNHX) and the Missouri Repeater Council for their assistance in bringing the repeater online after the purchase.
 They have been a great source of information and we look forward to our continued partnership!